fabiotu/PriceTrackerApp/README.md

 # Implementation notes
-This basic app was created in less than 2 days and I used AI-assisted coding tools.
-Nevertheless, I was always behind the architectural decisions and guided the AI implementation in progressive commits with critical thinking.
-Many things can obviously be improved and price updating can be more efficient, I am aware of that.
-The app's brief requested support for only 25 assets so more emphasis was put on the modules communication and getting features done in little time.
-I've definitely learned a lot in the process.
+For this simple app I used AI-assisted coding tools, always trying to apply my critical thinking to what the AI was outputting.
+I guided the architectural decisions, implementation details and optimizations.

 # Real-Time Price Tracker